 In one of several confessions, Langley gave a detailed description of how he made sure the little boy was dead.

-"I wrapped that string around his neck and pulled as hard as I could on it that still wasn't stopping him from trying to breathe I stuffed an old dirty sock in his mouth and I held his nose to make sure he couldn't get no air and to end it," Langley said during the 1992 confession tape.
+“I wrapped that string around his neck and pulled as hard as I could on it,” Langley said during the 1992 confession tape.
+“That still wasn’t stopping him from trying to breathe so I stuffed an old dirty sock in his mouth and I held his nose to make sure he couldn’t get no air and to end it.”

-In all Langley was tried and convicted three times--yet each time sent back by an appeal court.
+In all, Langley was tried and convicted three times - yet each time, it was sent back by an appeal court.

-The reversal by the 5th Circuit deals with the issue of double jeopardy and says since Langley was acquitted of first- degree murder in 2003, he cannot face trial on any charge that requires proof of specific intent to kill.
+The reversal by the 5th Circuit deals with the issue of double jeopardy.
+The ruling reads that since Langley was acquitted of first-degree murder in 2003, he cannot face trial on any charge that requires proof of specific intent to kill.

 Calcasieu District Attorney John DeRosier thinks the court is wrong.

 “They are saying we can’t charge him with anything that requires specific intent," DeRosier said.
 “And that is, in our estimation, not the law.”